 Dwight D. Eisenhower when he was General of the US Army.

 HO CHI MINH (1890-1969) Vietnam.
 Revolutionary, military and political leader.
 Led communist revolution for Vietnamese independence and unification.
-Founder and first leader of of North Vietnam.
-(5)
+Founder and first leader of of North Vietnam. (on 5 lists)

 Ho Chi Minh in 1946.

 HAILE SELASSIE I (formerly Tafari Makonnen) (1892-1975) Ethiopia.
 Political leader.
-Leader of Ethiopia from 1916-1974 including five years in exile after Italy (under Mussolini) invaded and occupied Ethiopia.
-(3)
+Leader of Ethiopia from 1916-1974 including five years in exile after Italy (under Mussolini) invaded and occupied Ethiopia. (on 3 lists)

 Haile Selassie in 1923.

 MAO ZEDONG (1893-1976) China.
 Military and political leader.
 Led Communist Revolution against Nationalist China (1927-1949).
 Joined with Nationalists to fight Japan in World War II.
 First leader of People’s Republic of China (1949-1976).
 Quotations from Chairman Mao Tse-tung (1964-1976).
 (13)

 The large portrait of Mao Zedong by Ge Xioguang in Beijing’s Tianenmen Square is 15 feet wide and 20 feet tall.

 ERNEST HEMINGWAY (1899–1961) US.
 Writer and sportsman.
 Known for his spare writing style.
 The Sun Also Rises (1926).
 For Whom the Bell Tolls (1940).
 The Old Man and the Sea (1952).
 Nobel Prize in Literature (1954). (on 5 lists)

 Ernest Hemingway in 1958.